 - anxiety, depression, or other mood changes

-It can be really tough to be away from a loved one who has cancer.
-You may feel like you're a step behind in knowing what is happening with his or her care.
+It can be very hard to be away from a loved one who has cancer.
+You may feel like you're a step behind in knowing what is happening with their care.
 Yet even if you live far away, it's possible for you to give support and be a problem-solver and care coordinator.

 Caregivers who live more than an hour away from their loved ones most often rely on the telephone or email as their communication link.
 But either of these methods can be rather limiting when trying to assess someone's needs.
 Aside from true medical emergencies, long-distance caregivers often need to judge whether situations can be dealt with over the phone or require an in-person visit.

-Develop a relationship with one or two key members of the health care team, such as a social worker or patient educator.
+Develop a relationship with one or two key members of the health care team, such as a nurse, social worker or patient educator.
 It may help you feel more at ease to have direct contact with someone involved in the medical care of your loved one.
-Also, many long-distance caregivers say that it helps to explore both paid and volunteer support.
-Ways you can do this are:
+You and other family members could arrange conference calls or online meetings with them and other members of the team for updates.
+Other tips include:

-- Ask if the hospital keeps visitor information packets that list area agencies and contacts.
+- ask if the hospital keeps visitor information packets or lists that list area agencies and contacts

-- Ask a local family member or friend to update you daily by email.
-Or, consider creating a web site to share news about your loved one's condition and needs.
+- Ask a local family member or friend to update you daily by email or text.
+Or, consider creating a website to share news about your loved one's condition and needs.
 There are a number of sites available.
 Examples are Caring Bridge and Lotsa Helping Hands.

 - Sign up for online ways to connect with people.
 Programs using video and instant messaging to communicate are very common.
-For example, Skype and FaceTime are ways people connect from a distance.
+For example, Zoom and FaceTime are ways people connect from a distance.

 - Airlines or bus lines may have special deals for patients or family members.
 The hospital social worker may also know of other resources, such as private pilots, advocacy organizations, or companies that help people with cancer and their families with transportation.

-- If you are traveling to see your loved one, time your flights or drives so that you have time to rest when you return.
+- If you're traveling to see your loved one, time your flights or drives so that you have time to rest when you return.
 Many long-distance caregivers say that they don't allow themselves enough time to rest after their visits.

-- Consider getting a phone card from a discount store to cut down on long-distance bills.
-Or, review your long-distance and cell phone plans.
+- Review your long-distance and cell phone plans.
 See if you can make any changes that would reduce your bills.